-Early the next morning you will be met by the main guide and together y out to Puerto Inírida (8 a.m. flight) where a driver will be waiting to pick you up for the short ride to the towns dock where you depart on the fishing skiffs.
-We will make it to camp at approximately 4pm.
+Early the following day, you will be met by the leading guide and head out to the Puerto Inírida (8 am flight), where a driver will be waiting to pick you up for the short ride to the town’s dock where you depart on the fishing skiffs.
+We will make it to camp at approximately 4 pm.

 Day 3 – 8

-Each day will be spent moving upstream targeting the most likely looking water for monster Peacock Bass.
-You will encounter the Speckled Peacock Bass & the Orinoco Peacock Bass, plus other species including Paraya (Vampire Fish), Sardinata, Pacu & Catfish.
+guests will move further upstream each day, targeting the most likely looking water for monster Peacock Bass.
+You will encounter the Speckled Peacock Bass & the Orinoco Peacock Bass, plus other species, including Paraya (Vampire Fish), Sardinata, Pacu & Catfish.

-On the 7 th fishing day (day 9) will begin to move back downstream, fishing the promising spots on the way.
-Guests fish until around 4:30 p.m., when the skiffs will meet up and head back to Puerto Inirida together.
+On the 7th fishing day (day 9), guests will begin to move back downstream, fishing the promising spots on the way.
+Guests fish until around 4:30 pm when the skiffs meet up and head back to Puerto Inirida together.

 Our last night will surely be a mixed bag of emotions as the group shares tales of their life-changing adventure over dinner before finally calling it a night at the hotel included in the package.
-The next day (day 10) you will y out of Puerto Inirida to Bogotá around noon.
+The next day (day 10), you will fly out of Puerto Inirida to Bogotá around noon.

 US$4000 per angler